DiogoRibeiro7/AnomalyDetection/README.md

 - Add caching to LOF calculations (completed).
 - Provide a small CLI for running benchmarks on the included datasets (completed).
 - Add a dataset summary option to the CLI (completed).
+- Expand the detector library with additional algorithms and deep learning approaches (see `ROADMAP.md`).

 ## Usage
 Run all benchmarks: